Archie Stout: Awards and nominations

 Archie Stout was nominated and won his only Academy Award in 1952, for Best Color Cinematography, with Winton C. Hoch for their work on John Ford's The Quiet Man.
 Stout was 66 years old at the time.
 The Quiet Man, starring John Wayne and Maureen O'Hara, was nominated for seven Oscars, winning a total of four, including Best Director for John Ford.

 Tragedy

-During World War II, Archie's son, Junior Stout, at the age of 31 enlisted with the U.S. Navy to be a photographer's mate, first class.
+During World War II, Archie's son, Junius Job Stout, at the age of 31 enlisted with the U.S. Navy to be a photographer's mate, first class.
 He would be one of John Ford's lead cameramen at the Normandy landings.
 On October 30, 1944, Junior was killed in action as his unarmed airplane was flying over the island of Jersey.
 The German soldiers had seen the glint of the camera, and had thought it was a machine gun, and shot down the plane.